seth586/guides/FreeNAS/matrix-synapse/4_nginx.md

 # nano /usr/local/etc/nginx/vdomains/domain.tld.conf
 ```

-Remember to replace `domain.tld` with your own domain:
+Remember to replace `domain.tld` with your own domain and onion.onion with your hidden service address for clients:
 ```
 server {
     listen 443 ssl http2;